 If you are a fiction author – established or aspiring, for stage, page or screen – you probably spend a great deal of time thinking about your characters and working out the details of your plot.

 After all, authors must master two equally important creative processes:

 So, apart from language, stories have plots and characters.
 Creating plots and characters is a craft.

 There is a craft to storytelling.
-Much of that craft has to do with the structure of the story being told, the construction of its narrative.
-Many authors plan this construction first, before filling the first page with text.
-The process of planning how the story works is known as outlining.
+Much of that craft has to do with the structure of the story, the composition of its narrative.
+Much as an architect designs the plans of a building before the first bricks are laid, or a composer writes the music before it can be played, many authors plan the story composition first before filling the first page with text.
+The process of planning how the story is structured is known as outlining.

 There are significant benefits to outlining.
 For one thing, going through this process usually entails fewer rewrites later.
 When the author knows the direction of the storyline(s), it is easier to keep all the threads under control while writing.
 Without this direction, there is a danger of losing the plot half way through.

 Authors use Beemgee to structure stories they are conceiving – to outline them before writing them.
 Publishers, editors or film and TV producers use Beemgee to examine and work on the structure of stories already written, for instance to evaluate or improve early drafts.
 Academics and narratologists use the tool for comparative analysis of the narrative structure of films, novels or other narratives.